punchow12/2100PyDATASTRCS/README.md

 # 2100PyDATASTRCS
-2100 Algorithms and Data Structures using python
+2100 Algorithms and Data Structures at Carleton University.